 We need to treat the Coronavirus Pandemic as if it were an invader from another planet waging war on the human species.
 Human beings are so arrogant and could never believe we could lose this battle.

-Like an invader for another planet, this virus does not care about race, culture, religion, your profession, or how much money you have in the bank.
+Like an invader from another planet, this virus does not care about race, culture, religion, v profession, or how much money you have in the bank.
 It is in it to win it.

 Viruses work together.
 They don’t screw each other over for a high percentage of the spoils.
 They have focus and purpose and unyielding determination.